 In cooperation with our partners and potential partners this study will:

-Provide information and an engagement process to identify feasible conceptual alternatives to address the scour, flooding, and habitat degradation problems.
-These may include reconnecting floodplains, reconnecting and restoring side channels, and restoring functional channel patterns.
+Provide an engagement process and information to identify and evaluate feasible floodplain restoration alternatives that address the habitat degradation, scour, and flooding problems.
+These may include enhancing and reconnecting existing side channels or restoring functional channel patterns on the existing floodplain.

-Evaluate whether alternatives would diversify rearing habitats by creating shallow stream margins, side channels, and other slow-moving habitats that could benefit juvenile life history phases of almost all species of salmonids.
+Evaluate whether these alternatives would increase and diversify rearing habitats by creating shallow stream margins, side channels, and other slow-moving habitats that could benefit juvenile life history phases of almost all species of salmonids.

-Engage people and ensure opportunities for input on evaluation criteria, potential alternatives, and selection of a preferred alternative, so that the solution is palatable and can result in future project implementation.
+Engage people and provide opportunities for input on evaluation criteria, potential alternatives, and selection of a feasible alternative, so that the solution is palatable and could result in implementation of a future project.

-Contribute to reducing flooding of other river-adjacent properties.
+Contribute to reducing flooding of other river-adjacent properties and infrastructure.

 Existing side channel within the Skagit River floodplain that could be enhanced to improve fish habitat.
 February 2020.

-View the workshop notes (PDF 355KB) and presentation (PDF 22MB) from the first of two virtual community workshops.
-Participants in the November 29, 2022 workshop learned about and provided input on:
+View the workshop notes (PDF 355KB) and presentation (PDF 22MB) from Community Workshop #1.
+Participants in the November 2022 workshop learned about the study goals, results of the existing floodplain processes and habitat conditions assessment and provided input on the evaluation criteria.

 Additional opportunities to learn more include:

-Sign up for Listserv updates: Email outreach@vedaenv.com and include in the subject line “Add me to O’Brian Reach Listserv”.
+Sign up for Listserv updates: E-mail outreach@triangleassociates.comand include in the subject line “Add me to O’Brian Reach Listserv”.

 Study existing conditions using the hydraulic model.